 One of the best ways to avoid overpacking?
 Use a carry-on bag that doesn’t allow for expansion.
-Away Travel’s “The Carry-On” bag is made with the brand’s signature unbreakable German polycarbonate, a lightweight and ultra-durable material that is designed with a little flex so it bends, but doesn’t break even under pressure.
+We love Away’s “The Carry-On” bag, made with the brand’s signature unbreakable German polycarbonate, a lightweight and ultra-durable material that’s designed with a little flex so it bends, but doesn’t break even under pressure.

-Not only is the luggage the perfect size, but it has added features that are great for traveling with kids, including the eject-able battery that can charge your phone up to five times over; an interior organizer that features a compression pad that buckles down to make more space; a hidden laundry bag that separates dirty clothes from clean; the 360-degree Hinomoto spinner wheels, ideal for all kinds of rolling (think cobblestone streets or bumpy stairs); and a built-in TSA-approved combination lock to keep everything safe and contained.
-Plus, the company offers a 100-day trial—you can return it for any reason, no questions asked, after you buy the suitcase.
-If you keep it, there’s a lifetime warranty–if anything breaks (and with kids, you never know), the company will fix or replace it for free.
+Other features include an ejectable battery that can charge your devices; an interior organizer with a compression pad that buckles down to make more space; a hidden laundry bag that separates dirty clothes from clean; the 360-degree Hinomoto spinner wheels, ideal for all kinds of rolling (think cobblestone streets or bumpy stairs); and a built-in TSA-approved combination lock to keep everything safe and contained.

-For the EZPacking Starter kit, it’s made specifically for carry-on bags and can fit a week’s worth of clothes.
+The EZPacking Starter Set is made specifically for carry-on bags and can fit a week’s worth of clothes.
 It comes with a large cube for jeans and heavier times, a medium cube for T-shirts, lightweight sundresses and kids’ clothes; and a small cube for socks and underwear.
-There is an extra-small cube for toiletries, too.
+There’s an extra-small cube for toiletries, too.

-For the e-Bags Ultralight Packing Cubes, they are super lightweight and literally have no bulk.
-The nylon mesh is super resilient and flexible, so you can stuff a lot in each cube and yet it doesn’t break or change the shape.
+The e-Bags Ultralight Packing Cubes are super lightweight and literally have no bulk.
+The nylon mesh is resilient and flexible, so you can stuff a lot in each cube and it doesn’t break or change its shape.
 The seven-piece eBags starter kit makes for a beautiful game of travel Tetris—you can stack and arrange each cube in a variety of configurations for how you need it most.
 Each family can get their own color and it’s easy to unpack the cubes (and keep things organized) once you get to the hotel.